Tags Posts tagged with "Dr. David Dunaief"

 This definitely suggests that the diversity of gut bacteria may be a crucial piece of the weight-loss puzzle.

-Do gut bacteria influence rheumatoid arthritis development?
+Possible role for gut bacteria in rheumatoid arthritis development

 Rheumatoid arthritis (RA) is an autoimmune disease that can be disabling, with patients typically suffering from significant morning stiffness, joint soreness and joint breakdown.
 What if gut bacteria influenced RA risk?
 In a study, the gut bacteria in mice that were made susceptible to RA by deletion of certain genes (HLA-DR genes) were compared to those who were more resistant to developing RA (5).
 Researchers found that the RA-susceptible mice had a predominance of Clostridium bacteria and that those resistant to RA were dominated by bacteria such as bifidobacteria and Porphyromonadaceae species.
 The significance is that the bacteria in the RA-resistant mice are known for their anti-inflammatory effects.